NapierDanel/SET08103Group15/CapitalCity-UseDiagram.md

-USE CASE: 4 Produce a Report on the Salary of Employees of a Given Role CHARACTERISTIC INFORMATION
+# USE CASE: 4 Produce a Report on the Salary of Employees of a Given Role

+## CHARACTERISTIC INFORMATION

-Goal in Context
+### Goal in Context

-As an HR advisor I want to produce a report on the salary of employees of a given role so that I can support financial reporting of the organisation.
+As an *HR advisor* I want *to produce a report on the salary of employees of a given role* so that *I can support financial reporting of the organisation.*

-Scope
+### Scope

 Company.

-Level
+### Level

 Primary task.

-Preconditions
+### Preconditions

 We know the role.
 Database contains current employee salary data.

-Success End Condition
+### Success End Condition

 A report is available for HR to provide to finance.

-Failed End Condition
+### Failed End Condition

 No report is produced.

-Primary Actor
+### Primary Actor

 HR Advisor.

-Trigger
+### Trigger

 A request for finance information is sent to HR.

-MAIN SUCCESS SCENARIO
+## MAIN SUCCESS SCENARIO

-Finance request salary information for a given role.
+1. Finance request salary information for a given role.
-HR advisor captures name of the role to get salary information for.
+2. HR advisor captures name of the role to get salary information for.
-HR advisor extracts current salary information of all employees of the given role.
+3. HR advisor extracts current salary information of all employees of the given role.
-HR advisor provides report to finance.
+4. HR advisor provides report to finance.

-EXTENSIONS
+## EXTENSIONS

-Role does not exist:
+3. **Role does not exist**:
-HR advisor informs finance no role exists.
+    1. HR advisor informs finance no role exists.

-SUB-VARIATIONS
+## SUB-VARIATIONS

 None.

-SCHEDULE
+## SCHEDULE

-DUE DATE: Release 1.0
+**DUE DATE**: Release 1.0